-At Wal-Mart I ran into situations where the prices of items are not what is charged when you get to the cash register.
-I am not complaining, but it’s very confusing for someone who likes to do arithmetic before they get to the cash register (add in the GST and estimate how much the entire order will cost).
+At Wal-Mart, I ran into situations where the prices on items didn’t match what was charged at the cash register.
+It isn’t very clear for someone who likes to do arithmetic before they get to the cash register.
+Simple arithmetic, add in the GST and estimate how much the entire order will cost.

 The Bay and the Wheel of Fortune Discounts

-I have given up trying to figure out how much any item at the Bay costs, especially if it is a sale weekend (which is pretty much every weekend).
-I never know what the final total is going to be and I have given up even trying to attempt an estimation.
+I have given up trying to figure out how much any item at the Bay costs, especially on sale weekends (which are pretty much every weekend).
+I never know what the final total will be, and I have given up trying to estimate it.
 Two examples of this are:

-- On the scratch n’ save weekends, the items I seem to buy are already on sale and then the scratch ‘n save kicks in and then there are sometimes other magical discounts too.
+- On the scratch n' save weekends, the items I seem to buy are already on sale.
+The scratch 'n save kicks in, and then there are sometimes other magical discounts too.
 One time I bought a set of trousers that I thought were $65 and ended up paying $36 total (after taxes).
-I asked the clerk if she was mistaken she just shrugged her shoulder and said, “I just work here”.
+I asked the clerk if she was mistaken; she just shrugged and said, "I just work here."

 My real question is how do stores stay in business if this kind of price methodology in place?
 It suggests a few things to me:

-- The retail business right now is SO cut throat “discounting” is now the norm and not the exception (or at least making the consumer think they are getting a discount).
+- The retail business right now is SO cutthroat.
+"Discounting" is now the norm, not the exception (or at least the consumer thinks they are getting a discount).

 My friend went to Zellers the other day to purchase a bunch of chocolates for her wedding.
 When she got to the till the chocolates ran in at the regular price so she said she didn’t want them anymore because she thought they were on sale.
 The cashier asked her what she thought they were on sale for and my friend told her she thought they were 70% off and the cashier just keyed it in.
 The cashier told her that all she has to do is tell the cashier that it’s on sale and they’ll change it.
 Who knew we had so much control over our purchase prices!